ardarm/terraforming-scalable-dockerized-wordpress-on-aws/README.md

 **4.Auto-scalling Policy**

-- Again, move all the step-3 files, prepare the step-4 files, then execute "terraform init" and "terraform apply"
+Clone my folder step-4 on your terraform directory. modify the files based your environment, then run command "terraform init", followed by "terraform apply".

+In this section our activity is :
+- Adding new policies to the auto-scalling group
 - If CPU reach 80% load, then autoscalling will ad 2 extra nodes
 - we can use stress to give load to cpu.
 Please ssh to one of the server, the execute command : apt-get install stress stress -c 90
+- Login to your AWS account to make sure new additional nodes created to handle the load stress.
+- Stop the stress tools and check again if the new nodes terminates after the load stress down.

  **5.Final Words**

- Finally looking through the challenge and solution, i realized many flaws in the build-up process and result, but i tried my best to provide my answer to the challenge.
-This is a basic challenging case, which is actually i enjoy and will be my walkthrough to the Cloud Native path.
+Finally i realized many flaws in the build-up process and result.
+This is an interesting project on how to build high-scalable web-application infrastucture.
+I'm sure will keep updating and improving many aspect on this project.

-THANKS !